metafizzy/outlayer/README.md

 Outlayer is a base layout class for layout libraries like [Packery](http://packery.metafizzy.co) and [Masonry](http://masonry.desandro.com)

-Outlayer libraries work with a container element and children item elements.
+Outlayer layouts work with a container element and children item elements.

 ``` html
 <div class="container">